Conformer: Combining CNNs and Transformers for Speech Recognition

 4. Subsampling (Conv2D Subsampler)

 To reduce the sequence length (which is expensive for attention), a Conv2D subsampling module is applied — typically with stride 2 twice, giving a 4× reduction.
+This shrinks the time dimension to make attention more tractable.
+Besides, the frequency dimension is reduced during this subsampling as well (e.g. 400→100 frames and 80→20 mel bins).

 The feature map is first treated as a 2D image (T, F), convolved, then reshaped into a 1D sequence projected to the model dimension d_model (e.g. 256).